HarshKapadia2/dotfiles/README.md

         --delete
-                Remove all dotfile symlinks and delete any related files, like all Vim plugins mentioned in the .vimrc file.
-It will also attempt to clean the insalled programs (scripts) like 'hhtop'.
+                Remove all dotfile symlinks and delete any related files, like all Vim plugins mentioned in the .vimrc ('plugins' type) file.
+It will also clean the insalled programs (scripts) like 'hhtop', but changes in the .bashrc file will not be removed.
 Packages are not uninstalled.

                 Requirement: Optional

+                NOTE:
-                NOTE: No other option will be executed if this option is mentioned, with the exception of -h or --help.
+                - No other option will be executed if this option is mentioned.
+                - All supported symlinked dotfiles will be deleted regardless of whether they were installed by this setup or not.
+                        - See 'Default behaviour' above for supported dotfiles.

         -h, --help
                 Print this command usage instruction.